Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

-**Lm** will give us a rather lenthy list of both loaded and unloaded mudules; scroll down to the very end in order to find the latter.
+**Lm** will give us a rather lenthy list of both loaded and unloaded modules; scroll down to the very end in order to find the latter.
 What do we see here?
 The only module found in the command line is **_basesrv_**.
 Take a note of the letter case: "basesrv" part is in lower case, exactly as it was specified in the command line; letters forming the ".DLL" postfix, on the other hand, are all capital, the reason being that the extension was added later, most likely, by LdrLoadDll().
 There is a fairly good chance that basesrv's DllInitializtion() routine returns an error thereby causing csrss' untimely death.
 How do we check this hypothesis?
 Easy!
 Simply remove the `ServerDll=basesrv,1` substring from csrss' command line and check if anything changes.

 {::options parse_block_html="true" /}
 <div class="warning alert">
 **WARNING:** The reason the boot process terminates in a crash is to prevent potential data loss associated with running a faulty system.
 Tampering with Windows configuration in such an intrusive manner is asking for trouble, therefore, one is most insistently advised to backup his data before engaging in this dubious activity.
-In fact, the best thing to do is clone the entire sytem volume using Linux "dd" command provided you have extra space to store the image.
+In fact, the best thing to do is clone the entire sytem volume using Linux "dd" command, provided you have extra space to store the image.
 </div>
 {::options parse_block_html="false" /}